Also in the second F1 season of the 'corona era' the presented calendar is far from definitive. Especially about...

-The right-left chicane in turns 13 and 14 have become a feature of history over the years, labelling the exit of turn 14 ‘The Wall of Champions’ as many drivers have fallen victim to it.
+The right-left chicane in turns 13 and 14 have become a feature of history over the years, labeling the exit of turn 14 ‘The Wall of Champions’ as many drivers have fallen victim to it.

 MoSport Park and Mont-Tremblant rotated the hosting of the Canadian GP for the first four years it was held, before Mosport Park officially held it from 1971-77.
 During these years we saw winners such as Jack Brabham, Jacky Ickx, Jackie Stewart, Emerson Fittipaldi and James Hunt in his Championship winning season of 1976.

 Canadian Gilles Villeneuve won the first race at the Circuit Île Notre-Dame in 1978 (later named after his death in 1982).
 The 1982 race started with an incident in which Didier Pironi stalled his car at the front of the grid, was then hit by Raul Boesel and then Riccardo Paletti who was going at 110 mph.
 Paletti was aided by an F1 doctor and Pironi, later to be flown to hospital.

 Ayrton Senna won the first of his two victories in 1988, other coming in 1990, before Michael Schumacher dominated the GP, winning a record eight between 1994-2004.
 1999 became the year the exit on the final corner was known as the ‘Wall of Champions’ when Damon Hill, Michael Schumacher and Jacques Villeneuve all crashed at the same point.

 Nico Rosberg, Juan Pablo Montoya, Carlos Sainz Jr, Jenson Button and Sebastian Vettel have all fallen victim since.